Cross Origin Resource Sharing (CORS) Restriction rule

 CORS safe headers.
 Example: X-Custom-Header |

-| Access Control Max Age | The time period for which browser needs to cache the endpoint for pre-flight requests.
+| Access Control Max Age | The time period for which the browser needs to cache the endpoint for pre-flight requests.

 Default value: 300 Example: 175 |